amineyarman/vue-kinesis/README.md

-# The project has been on standby for a while now.
+# March 2024: The project has been on standby for a while now.
 But good news!
 I'm working on a brand new version, more robust, with better documentation and more features!

 # vue-kinesis